Maybe it’s because beer makers feel the need to fight the occasionally negative perception of alcohol with acts of kindness.

 - Yards Brewing sent $1 for every case of PYNK tart berry ale it sold to the Tyanna Foundation, which raises funds for breast cancer research.
 It raised $13,000 this year.

-- Harrisburg Beer Week, run completely by volunteers, donates to all of its proceeds to Harrisburg River Rescue.
+- Harrisburg Beer Week, run by volunteers, donates all its proceeds to Harrisburg River Rescue.
 This year it raised $20,000 for the organization.

 - Green Flash Brewing in San Diego sends a portion of proceeds from the sale of its Treasure Chest India Pale Ale to breast cancer charities.
 It’s already raised more than $150,000.

 - Also in San Diego, more than 20 local brewers started the Beer to the Rescue charity program that sold beer in support of lupus research.
 Among the special beers brewed for the cause: a Belgian-style Christmas beer called AleSmith NO-L.

 - Conshohocken Brewery opens its doors to charitable organizations every Tuesday night.
 Got a favorite cause?
 You can host your own event in the brewery’s tasting room, and Conshy will chip in a portion of its sales for the evening.

 - New Belgium’s 16-year-old Tour de Fat, an annual nationwide bicycle tour promoting sustainability, announced this year that it had topped the $4 million mark in contributions.